Kimtaro/jisho-data/Readme.md

-#### This project is no longer in use and the files are no longer being update.
+#### This project is no longer in use and the files are no longer being updated.

 Data files used in the new Jisho.org.
 Updated daily from their respective sources and might contain manual edits by [@kimtaro](http://github.com/kimtaro).